 Consequently, an old or failing ignition pickup; may cut out signal intermittently, which may cause the engine to stall.
 The engine may suddenly just shut off, almost as if the key had been turned off.
 Depending on the nature of the issue, sometimes the vehicle can be restarted and driven.
 Consequently, this problem will only get worse and completely fail.

 A Bad Ignition Coil

-The ignition coil is the unit that takes your relatively weak battery power and turns it into a powerful spark.
-One of the most common symptoms of a faulty ignition coil is when the vehicle runs for a while and then the car’s engine suddenly dies for no apparent reason.
-As a result, This occurs after the ignition coil or module gets too hot.
-Furthermore, it could correct itself after the engine module cools.
-In some cases, a bad ignition coil will result in the vehicle not starting it all.
+The ignition coil is the unit that takes, your relatively weak battery power and turns it into a powerful spark.
+One of the most common symptoms of a faulty ignition coil is; when the vehicle runs for a while and then the engine suddenly dies, for no apparent reason.
+As a result, this occurs after the ignition coil or module gets too hot.
+But, it could correct itself after the engine module cools.
+In some cases, a bad ignition coil, will result in the vehicle not starting it all.

 A Bad Rotor Or Distributor Cap (cracks or carbon tracks that are allowing the spark to short to ground).